KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 Another common situation is when the directional light rotates.
 This is a case when projection-view sample changes, and because of this the entire virtual address mapping changes.

 This situation results in all the pages becoming invalid at the same time.
 If the light is rotating very slowly it may be possible to reuse old data while staggering the updates to improve performance, but this is an open issue I don't have a good answer to right now.
 One approach mentioned in [this Fortnite article](https://www.unrealengine.com/en-US/tech-blog/virtual-shadow-maps-in-fortnite-battle-royale-chapter-4) is that if your scene will have frequent directional light changes, fine tune shadow rendering to prioritize page rendering performance.
 One way would be reducing the virtual resolution: drop down to 8K or 4K.
-Another is to adopt a meshlet-based rendering pipeline to reduce the nunmber of pages each object overlaps (improves culling potential).
+Another is to adopt a meshlet-based rendering pipeline to reduce the number of pages each object overlaps (improves culling potential).

 Here is a visual of the location of the pages changing because of directional light rotation: